vcycyv/go_scaffold_gin_gorm/readme.md

   3. sudo chmod +x template.sh && ./template.sh
   4. go to scripts folder and run 'sudo chmod +x create_db.sh && sudo ./create_db.sh'
   5. Connect to postgres with any clients.
 I use DBeaver for most of time, sometimes pgAdmin. user/password: postgres/postgres, the db name can be found in docker-compose.yaml.
-Open db.sql, to run the content, for example, Run script:
+Open db.sql and run the content, for example, Run script: